Ag Heritage Park - Alta Vista, Kansas

 Although most people would call the Ag Heritage Park in Alta Vista, Kansas a museum, it is really a personal collection that went out of control.
 It has no fixed hours, you just call the owners and they meet you at the agriculture park.
 I recommend calling in advance, but if you find yourself near Alta Vista, Kansas, go ahead and call even at the last minute.
 They are so willing to show visitors around the Park, that they list 3 telephone numbers (including their cell phone) on the sign so that your call won't be missed.

 Impressive as the enormous collection is, the real treasure of Ag Heritage Park is its founders - Everett and Hazel Zimmerman.
-Although only a limited number of people would find walking among agricultural implements interesting for very long, a tour conducted by Hazel Zimmerman, with Everett following along on the golf cart, is a delight.
+Although only a limited number of people would find walking among agricultural implements interesting for very long, a tour conducted by Hazel Zimmerman is a delight.
+(I was lucky enough to tour the park in 2006, when Everett was still alive and followed along on the golf cart.)

 After a lifetime of operating a dairy farm and feedlot near Alta Vista, Everett didn't start the agricultural implement collection until 1995.
 It took off quickly, but really grew when the collection was moved to this site in 1999.
 There are two huge sheds, one containing many household appliances and goods, and the grounds are filled with over 400 larger pieces of farm machinery such as threshing machines, combines, and tractors.
 Many of the older machines were operated by horses turning a crank - one is so large that it required 12 horses.